karkman/MMB-114_Genomics/Exercises/02-Read-trimming.md

 ```

 Now you should have your own copy of the repository in Puhti.
-Next we make a folder for the raw sequencing data, copy the data (or actually make a link to it to avoid having multiple copies of the same files) and then we are ready to start working on it.
+Next we make a folder for the raw sequencing data.

 ```bash
 cd MMB-114_Genomics